 Analyzing the Hybrid Learning Trend

-As the 2020/21 academic year comes to a close, many academic institutions worldwide are contemplating if and how to continue incorporating hybrid learning into their curriculums in 2021/22.
+As the 2020/21 academic year comes to a close, many academic institutions worldwide are contemplating if and how to continue incorporating hybrid and remote learning into their curriculums in 2021/22.

 Before we examine the benefits of hybrid learning, let’s take a closer look at the hybrid learning trend.
 University hybrid learning has been with us for quite a while.
 A study conducted by Elaine Allen and Jeff Seaman in 2013 tracked online education trends in the United States over the course of a decade.
 They measured parameters such as the number of students signed up for at least one online course (6.7 million in 2011, 570,000 more than 2010), the number of academic institutions offering complete online courses (48.9% in 2002, 70.6% in 2012) and academic leadership approval ratings regarding online course outcomes in comparison to face-to-face courses (77%).